 This course provides an overview of freshwater restoration techniques used primarily to mitigate losses of salmonid habitat and stocks.
 The lectures cover the BC Watershed Restoration Program restoration strategies used in the Pacific Northwest, some of which are new and innovative, while others have been used extensively over the last 100 years.
 Aspects of this course include DFO and Provincial Water Act regulatory requirements for works in about a stream, boulder placement, the use of salmonid biostandards, fish passage, development of off-channel habitats, restoration of spawning habitat, in-stream woody debris placement and stream enrichment.
-The course includes a 1/2 day field trip to North Vancouver to view degraded urban streams in various stages of restoration, and a ½ day training session on rock/wood drilling and cabling.
+The course includes 1/2 day field trips to North Vancouver to view degraded urban streams in various stages of restoration.

 Upon successful completion of this course, the student will be able to: